First time in Cannes

 We’re getting closer to the date.
 Where to stay?
 I can still remember looking at the map of Cannes and being totally baffled by the choice.
 There are some 3,000 beds in the area.
 There’s no mystery: you can go either for location or price.
 Inside the “banana” carved by the viaduct that stretches from Le Suquet to Palm Beach is the easiest place to stay as you can walk to the Palais in between 10 and 25 minutes, depending on the location.
 Are you travelling alone or with a group?
 In the first case, you could easily save money and stay further afield in places such as Juan-les-Pins or Cannes La Bocca.
 If you want to use your accommodation as a mini-office (during the Film Festival or MIPCOM, for example), you are pretty much condemned to staying as close to the Croisette as possible).

 As the figures for all the trade fairs are down slightly over the past year, you can find accommodation for around €100 sharing.
 The apartment-hotels in La Bocca can sleep about three or four at incredible rates.
-For the most complete selection of hotels in Cannes, Juan-les-Pins and Cannes La Bocca, visit Cannes hotels.

 Getting to Cannes